 Anyone can get BMS, but because a disproportionate percentage of sufferers are perimenopausal women of all races and backgrounds, experts suspect that hormonal changes are be involved.
 Depending on who you ask, anywhere from 10% to 40% of menopausal women may experience BMS, though different diagnostic criteria are not well-defined.

-This hormonal tie-in does make sense: like your genitals, the mucous membranes in your mouth have sex hormone receptors, and we know that decreases in estrogen around menopause can lead to both decreased saliva production and the periodontal issues associated with dry mouth.
+This hormonal tie-in does make sense: like your genitals, the mucous membranes in your mouth have sex hormone receptors, and we know that decreases in estrogen around menopause and dry mouth can lead to both decreased saliva production and the periodontal issues associated with dry mouth.